 What Quantity Of Colourants Should I Add To Epoxy Resins?

-The quantity of colourants to be added to epoxy resins generally depends on what you’re looking to achieve.
-However, it’s advisable to stay within a 6% colourant volume to the total volume of the epoxy resins.
+The quantity of colorants to be added to epoxy resins generally depends on what you’re looking to achieve.
+However, it’s advisable to stay within a 6% colorant volume to the total volume of the epoxy resins.

 This is because you don’t need a high quantity of colorant to saturate the transparent epoxy resin.
 You should also take the surface material into cognizance when mixing colorants with epoxy resins to avoid over saturation which may ruin the project for you.